drei01/pricing-saas/content/vs-stripe-embedded-pricing-tables.md

         </div>
         <div class="py-8 px-4 md:px-32 w-full">
             <div class="mb-8 md:px-32">
             <p>Stripe's Pricing Tables are great and for very simple use cases you won't need anything else.
 But, they have some big drawbacks.
 Stripe hasn't updated their pricing tables feature for a long time and it seems like they're letting it whither and die.
 At PriceWell, pricing tables and no-code especially is our code business so you can guarantee we're going to keep updating our features for years to come.
-For starters we support <span class="font-bold">add-ons</span> and one-time payments.
+For starters we support <span class="font-bold">add-ons</span>, one-time payments and <a href="/experiments" class="underline">A/B testing</a>.
 Let's take a look at a feature comparison between the two...</p>

             <div class="bg-gray-100 pb-16 mt-8 border border-gray-100 rounded-lg">
                 <div class="flex flex-col w-full max-w-screen-md m-auto">